-In this section, I apply my results in Proposition \ref{prop: identified LATE under minimal defiers type ind inst} and Theorem \ref{thm: asymptotic property of LATE} to \citet{card1993using}, who studied the causal effect of college attendance on earning.
-In this application, outcome variable $Y_i$ is an individual $i$'s log wage in 1976, $D_i=1$ means individual $i$ attended a four-year college, and $Z_i=1$ means the individual was born near a four-year college.
+In this section, I apply my results in Proposition \ref{prop: identified under minimal defiers type ind inst} and Theorem \ref{thm: asymptotic property of LATE} to \citet{card1993using}, who studied the causal effect of college attendance on earnings.
+In this application, the outcome variable $Y_i$ is an individual $i$'s log wage in 1976, $D_i=1$ means individual $i$ attended a four-year college, and $Z_i=1$ means the individual was born near a four-year college.
 This data set has been used by both \citet{kitagawa2015} and \citet{mourifie2017testing} to test the IA-M assumption, and they both reject the IA-M assumption.
 If a child grew up near a college, he or she may hear more stories of heavy tuition burden, which may discourage him or her from attending college.
 On the other hand, if this child grew up far away from a college, he or she may instead choose to attend college.
-Therefore, we would expect defiers exists in this empirical setting.
-Moreover, it is unclear why this instrument is fully independent of the potential income, since choice of residency location may depend on parents' potential income, which may be correlated with their children's income.
+Therefore, we would expect defiers to exist in this empirical setting.
+Moreover, it is unclear why this instrument is fully independent of the potential income, since the choice of residence may depend on parents' potential income, which may be correlated with their children's income.

-I conditioned $(Y_i,D_i,Z_i)$ on three characteristics: living in south (S/NS), living in a metropolitan area (M/NM), and ethnic group (B/NB).
-I follow \citet{mourifie2017testing} in excluding subgroup NS/NM/B due to small sample size, and also exclude subgroup NS/M/B due to high frequency of $Z=1$.
+I conditioned $(Y_i,D_i,Z_i)$ on three characteristics: living in the south (S/NS), living in a metropolitan area (M/NM), and ethnic group (B/NB).
+I follow \citet{mourifie2017testing} in excluding subgroup NS/NM/B due to the small sample size, and also exclude subgroup NS/M/B due to the high frequency of $Z=1$.
 I conduct estimation and inference on each of the remaining 6 subgroups and the pooled sample.
-The choices of trimming sequence $b_n$, kernel bandwidth $h$, upper and lower band $M_u,M_l$, tail set $\mathcal{Y}_d^{ut},\mathcal{Y}_d^{lt}$ are specified in appendix \ref{section: Details of Implementation of Empirical Illustration}.
-Estimation results are reported in Table \ref{table: estimation and inference for LATE}.
-I also report the $LATE$ estimates when we directly use IA-M assumption and Wald statistics.
+The choices of trimming sequence $b_n$, kernel bandwidth $h$, upper and lower band $M_u,M_l$, tail set $\mathcal{Y}_d^{ut},\mathcal{Y}_d^{lt}$ are specified in Appendix \ref{section: Details of Implementation of Empirical Illustration}.